JhonatasMenezes/JhonatasMenezes/README.md

 ## I'm a Python Developer and a Data Engineer ♾️%

-I'm adding my certifications in a repo.
+I'm adding my new certifications in a repo.
 If you want to see it, here is the [link](https://github.com/JhonatasMenezes/Certificados).

 ---
 I'm learning about AI with NEAT lib in Python.
 There is my first project/contact with AI on a game called Flappy Bird.
 Check it [here.](https://github.com/JhonatasMenezes/Projetos_Python/tree/main/projetos_IA/flappy_bird)